 WHEREAS the COVID-19 pandemic and related stay-at-home and lockdown orders had a substantial impact on Colorado’s vital Tourism economy resulting in a 36.3% decrease in direct travel spending, 38,200 jobs lost and a 31.5% decrease in tax revenue directly related to travel between 2019 and 2020, and

 WHEREAS the tourism and travel industries are vital to the general welfare, economic well‑being, and employment opportunities of the state, its communities and citizens, and that the continued health and expansion of these industries requires a long‑term and continuing investment by the state in a single promotional entity for the planning, promotion, and development of Colorado as a travel and tourist destination, and

-WHEREAS tax revenues invested in tourism have proven to show an exponential return on investment.
+WHEREAS tax revenues invested in tourism have proven to show exponential return on investment.

 - Encourages the Colorado Tourism Office to promote rural tourism through signage, website development, travel guides, welcome centers, online and mobile marketing, creative programs such as CRAFT Studio 101 and 201, as well as providing grant opportunities, while continuing to market the State’s diverse tourism opportunities.
 Encourages the Colorado Tourism Office to promote Stewardship programs such as “Leave no Trace”, “Are you Colo-Ready” and “Do Colorado Right” to protect the integrity of Colorado’s resources.

 (Combined with TO-06-1)